Don Bolduc: Early life and education

-U.S. Army service
+Military career

 Bolduc served ten tours in Afghanistan, during which he received two Purple Hearts.
 In 2006, he led the 1st Battalion, 3rd Special Forces Group during Operation Medusa.
-From 2010 to 2011, he served as Combined Joint Special Operations Task Force commander.
-From 2012 to 2013, he commanded the Combined Joint Special Operations Component, where he started the "Village Stability Operations" program.
+From 2010 to 2011, he commanded the Combined Joint Special Operations Task Force.
+From 2012 to 2013, he commanded the Combined Joint Special Operations Component, where he started the Village Stability Operations program.
 Bolduc suffered a hip injury in a friendly fire incident in 2001.
-In 2005, it was discovered that Bolduc also had a traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).
+In 2005, it was discovered that he also had a traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).

 U.S. Senate campaigns

 In June 2019, Bolduc entered the 2020 United States Senate election in New Hampshire, seeking the Republican nomination to run against incumbent Democratic senator Jeanne Shaheen.
-He lost the Republican primary to Trump-endorsed Corky Messner.
-During the election campaign, Bolduc ran a television ad attacking Democrats as "a bunch of liberal, socialist pansies": a remark perceived as being homophobic.
+He lost the Republican primary to Corky Messner, who was endorsed by then-President Donald Trump.
+During the election campaign, Bolduc ran a television ad attacking Democrats as "a bunch of liberal, socialist pansies", a remark perceived as being homophobic.

-After the 2020 election, Bolduc closely tied himself to Trump; in February 2021, announced that he would run for Senate again in the 2022 election, hoping to challenge Democratic incumbent Senator Maggie Hassan.
+After the 2020 election, Bolduc closely tied himself to Trump.
+In February 2021, he announced that he would run for Senate again in the 2022 election, hoping to challenge Democratic incumbent Senator Maggie Hassan.
 In the Republican primary, he ran against Chuck Morse, the New Hampshire State Senate president.
-Bolduc sought the endorsement of Donald Trump, who praised Bolduc as a "strong guy, tough guy" but did not make any endorsement in the primary.
-On September 14, Bolduc won the Republican primary election, defeating Morse.
+Bolduc sought endorsement by Trump, who made no endorsement in the primary but praised Bolduc as a "strong guy, tough guy".
+On September 14, Bolduc defeated Morse and won the Republican primary election.